ldzoid/damn-vulnerable-defi-v2/README.md

 assert(poolBalance == balanceBefore);
 ```

-The assert statement is making sure that contract balance of DVT token (`balanceBefore`) is matching the inner contract logic balance (`poolBalance`) that is updated when user deposits tokens using `depositTokens` function.
+The assert statement is making sure that the contract balance of the DVT token (`balanceBefore`) is matching the inner contract logic balance (`poolBalance`) that is updated when user deposits tokens using the `depositTokens` function.

 It assumes that no external transfers will occur, which is a flawed assumption.

-We can exploit this by transferring DVT tokens to contract with ERC20 `transfer` function.
+We can exploit this by transferring DVT tokens to contract with the ERC20 `transfer` function.

 Solution code: